memarko/arduinoideframework/README.md

   If you want function to stop executing you can use removeDelayFunction.

   You can execute up to 15 functions.
-This can be controled in addDelayFunction.h:
+This can be controlled in addDelayFunction.h:
   ```cpp
   #define delayFunctionMemSize 15
   ```
   You can lower this value to save memory.
 Each function spends 1 char + 1 int + 2 pointers = 7 bytes or more

-  There is no addRepeatingDelayFunction yet which will have even more efficient code.
+  There is no addRepeatingDelayFunction yet which would make code even simpler.
   But it would occupy one more int*2 or 4 bytes) of space.